ijason/FlatButtons/README.md

 ## Usage

-Copy FlatButton.h and FlatButton.h into your project.
+Copy FlatButton.h and FlatButton.m into your project.

 Import `#import "FlatButton.h"` where you plan to create the buttons.